 BICYCLE MASTER PLAN

-The Santa FE MPO Transportation Policy Board Approved the Santa Fe Metropolitan Bicycle Master Plan at their meeting on April 12th, 2012.
-The Approved Document has been finalized and is avaible for download and review below.
+The Santa FE MPO Transportation Policy Board Approved the Santa Fe Metropolitan Bicycle Master Plan on April 12th, 2012 and is available for download below.

 The Metropolitan Bicycle Master Plan is for the Santa Fe metropolitan area.
-This Plan will serve to coordinate investments in trails and roads, establish common guidelines for design, construction and maintenance, and develop shared strategies on education, enforcement and encouragement of bicycling as a transportation choice in the Santa Fe area.
+This Plan serves to coordinate investments in Multi-use Trails and On-Road facilities, establish common guidelines for design, construction and maintenance, and develop shared strategies on education, enforcement and encouragement of bicycling as a transportation choice in the Santa Fe area.

 For more information or if you have questions, please contact: